Govind Singh

 6. Mobile Optimization Is A Overrated Term

-To ensure compliance with the its mobile search guidelines, Google launched Mobilegeddon, its mobile search algorithm in April 2015.
+To ensure compliance with its mobile search guidelines, Google launched Mobilegeddon, its mobile search algorithm in April 2015.
 The algorithm was meant to penalize websites that were mobile unfriendly and tendered poor user experience.
 Mobile optimization is all about enhancing user experience that collectively comes from the design of the page, the responsiveness, the number of clicks, the page speed, or even the screen size.

 7. Domain Age Matters

-8. Region Specific Domains Help In Ranking
+8. Region-Specific Domains Help In Ranking

 9. Domain Name With Keyword Outranks